This page describes the ways you can execute a robotic process.

 The way you use these web APIs depends on the external system you're using to communicate with Appian RPA.
 In your external system, you'll need to add logic to periodically check whether the robotic process has completed to get the results.
 Alternatively, if your external system contains its own series of APIs that can be called directly from the robotic process, you may not need the second web API if you push results directly from the process itself.

-You can manually execute a robotic process within the Appian RPA Console.
+You can manually execute a robotic process within the Appian RPA console.
 Open the robotic process's configuration and click the Execute icon.
-The Execute robotic process page appears:
+This option also appears in the Actions column in the List of robotic processes.
+The Execute robotic process dialog appears:

-Before you click Execute , you must fill in all required fields, defined on the Robot configuration menu.
+Before you click Execute , fill in all required fields.

 To capture the robotic process execution in a video, select Enable video recording? in the list of execution options.
 Choose whether to capture the full recording or choose the minutes when the recording should start and end during execution.
 You can also specify a frame rate if you want a higher quality recording.